MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 ### Extensibility and compatibility

 Switching over to use the new promoted actions syntax can be done gradually as legacy and new syntax will co-exist for a while.
+We do, however, encourage you to switch over as soon as you can.
 As you refactor the code, there are a couple of things to be aware of in that process:

 - It's not allowed to use both legacy and new syntax for promoted actions on the *same* page or page extension.
 - Across a project you can mix legacy and new syntax and: